s-bose/arrest/docs/quickstart.md

 ---
 ## Timeouts
 Arrest also provides a default timeout of 120 seconds (2 minutes) in all its http requests.
-If you want to provide a custom timeout, you can set it at the service level or at the resource level with the `timeout` argument.
+If you want to provide a custom timeout, you can set it at the service level or at the resource level via the `config` argument.
 Alternatively, if you want to disable timeouts, you can do so by setting `timeout=httpx.Timeout(None)`.

 The `timeout` can take either an integer value for the number of seconds, or an instance of `httpx.Timeout`.